GoogleCloudPlatform/cloud-code-vscode/README.md

 # Cloud Code for Visual Studio Code

 Cloud Code for VS Code brings the power and convenience of IDEs to cloud-native Kubernetes and Cloud Run application development.
+Cloud Code integrates with a chain of Google Cloud products(like GKE, Cloud Run, Cloud APIs, Secret Manager) and makes you feel like you are working with local code.

-Cloud Code works with Google’s command-line [container tools](https://github.com/GoogleContainerTools) like [`skaffold`](https://skaffold.dev/) and [`kubectl`](https://kubernetes.io/docs/tasks/tools/install-kubectl/) under the hood, providing local, continuous feedback on your project as you build, edit, and run your applications locally or in the cloud.
+Cloud Code works with Google’s command-line [`container tools`](https://github.com/GoogleContainerTools) like [`skaffold`](https://skaffold.dev/), [`minikube`](https://minikube.sigs.k8s.io/docs/) and [`kubectl`](https://kubernetes.io/docs/tasks/tools/install-kubectl/) under the hood, providing local, continuous feedback on your project as you build, edit, run and deploy your applications locally or in the cloud.
+Deeply integrates with [`Cloud SDK`](https://cloud.google.com/sdk) to provide single unified authentication in to developing services against Google Cloud.

 ![E2E workflow](https://github.com/GoogleCloudPlatform/cloud-code-vscode/raw/master/images/cloud-code-quick-deploy.gif)